purestorage/helm-charts/operator/README.md

 ```

 2. Create a Custom Resource Definition (CRD) for the PSO Operator. <br/>
 The script waits for the CRD to be published in the cluster.
-If adter 10 seconds the API server has not setup the CRD, the script times out.
+If after 10 seconds the API server has not setup the CRD, the script times out.
 To wait longer, pass the parameter
 ``--timeout=<timeout_in_sec>`` to the install script.

 3. Create RBAC rules for the Operator.<br/>